The K\"ahler geometry of Bott manifolds: Introduction

 \begin{result} Let $(M,\gro)$ be a symplectic $2n$-manifold.
 Then there are finitely many biholomorphism classes of Bott manifolds compatible with $(M,\gro)$, and their number is bounded above by the number of conjugacy classes of $n$-tori in the symplectomorphism group $\Symp(M,\gro)$. \end{result}

 In Section~\ref{calabiconstruction}, we use the generalized Calabi construction to prove Theorem~\ref{existence} (2), and study the admissible construction.
 Generally, Bott manifolds do not fit so well with the admissible construction (cf.~\cite{ACGT08} and references therein) that has been so successful in producing explicit examples of extremal K\"ahler metrics.
-Indeed only the examples of twist $\leq 1$ use the admissible construction.
 Nevertheless, in Section \ref{extradmBott} we describe such examples in arbitrary dimension, and these suffice to show that for stage $3$ Bott manifolds of twist $\leq 1$ there is an extremal K\"ahler metric in every K\"ahler class, i.e., $\cale(M_3)=\calk(M_3)$ in this case.
+We can also construct extremal K\"ahler metrics for certain twist 2 examples in arbitrary dimension, cf.~Proposition~\ref{2textremal}.

 In Section \ref{cprojconnection} we touch briefly on how admissible examples are related to c-projective equivalence \cite{CEMN16}.
 In particular we prove:

 \begin{result} On the total space of $\bbp(\BOne \oplus \calo(-1,1)) \rightarrow \bbc\bbp^1\times \bbc\bbp^1 $ there exists an infinite number of pairs of c-projectively equivalent constant scalar curvature (CSC) K\"ahler metrics which are \emph{not} affinely equivalent. \end{result}